Prince25/StockAlertBot/README.md

     4. Set `ALARM` to false if you want to disable the audible warning
     5. Optional Settings.
         1. **If** you're planning to track more than one Amazon item, set the delay (in seconds) between items by editing `AMAZON_DELAY`.
         Otherwise, Amazon may flag the program's requests as a bot.
+You can also set a merchant ID in `AMAZON_MERCHANT_ID` to only get prices from a ceratin merchant.
+The other [method](#Via-Browser) allows you to select pre-configured IDs items only sold by Amazon depending on the region.
         2. **If** you're planning to track Target item(s), enter your zip code in `TARGET_ZIP_CODE`.\
         **NOTE:** If you encounter an error relating to API Key, you need to get this key yourself:
             1. Go to target.com with the DevTools (Chrome) or Developer Tools (Firefox) open (Google or ask if you're unsure how)